Jeppe High School for Boys: History

 The Parents' Committee experienced financial hardships at the same time as the school's construction.
 In September 1902, the Education Department was presented with an ultimatum, which stated that either they purchase the premises or vacate it, by October that year.
 The Public Works Department advised that purchase be made, until a new school building could be constructed.

 The new headmaster of the school, in 1902, was Mr. C D Hope.
 He remained headmaster until he left in 1904 to found a fellow "Milner School", Potchefstroom High School for Boys.
 He was succeeded by Mr. J H Payne, who became a staff member in 1902 and remained headmaster until his death, in 1917, during his service in the First World War (170 boys and staff members died in the border conflicts and two World Wars).
 Mr. Payne acquired the building that the Jeppe Boys students currently occupy.

-By 1912 the new school's grounds were not sufficient enough for the accumulating number of pupils at the school.
+By 1912 the new school's grounds were insufficient for the growing number of pupils at the school.
 Owing to the boys out-numbering the girls, and pressure from the Governing Body of the school, who were against the co-educational system of the school, it was decided that the girls would be moved to other premises.
 The split would occur in 1919.

 When Johannesburg celebrated its centenary, in 1986, the main building of Jeppe High School for Boys, as well as the First World War Memorial, were declared national monuments.